xorJane/hpc-intro-online/_episodes/15-modules.md

 ### Listing Currently Loaded Modules

 You can use the `module list` command to see which modules you currently have loaded in your environment.
-If you have no modules loaded, you will see a message telling you so
+In the example below, the user has no modules loaded;
+on LC, you'll always start with about 5 pre-loaded.

 ```
 {{ site.remote.prompt }} module list